 Aromatherapy is a complementary therapy that uses plant extract essential oils that are either inhaled, used as a massage oil, applied as a cream or added to a warm bath.
 It can be used to alleviate specific symptoms or as a relaxant.
 It is based on the healing properties of essential oils, of which there are over 400, extracted from plants all over the world.
 Popular oils used include chamomile, lavender, rosemary and tea tree.
 Aromatherapy carrier oils are used for mixing blends of essential oils in order to make bath oils or massage oils.
 They are mainly extracted from nuts and seeds.
 Examples are sweet almond oil, evening primrose oil and black seed oil.

 Aromatherapy is used to help promote relaxation.
 It is currently widely used in the management of chronic pain, depression, anxiety and stress, insomnia and some cognitive disorders.

 Side-effects can include allergic reactions (including rash for patient or therapist), headache and nausea.
 It should also be noted that:

-- Patients with diabetes should avoid angelica.
+- People with diabetes should avoid angelica.

 - Those with sensitive skins should avoid basil, laurel, coriander, tea tree, neroli, geranium, mint, yarrow, Roman and German chamomile, lemon balm, citronella, ginger, hops, jasmine, lemon, lemon grass (unless greatly diluted with a carrier oil), turmeric and valerian.
 Skin patch testing can be carried out beforehand if there are concerns.
-Care should be taken in those with a history of allergy or atopic conditions such as asthma, eczema or hayfever.
+Care should be taken in those with a history of allergy or atopic conditions such as asthma, eczema or hay fever.

 - Oestrogen-dependent tumours such as breast cancer or ovarian cancer, are a contra-indication to the use of oils with oestrogen-like compounds, such as fennel, aniseed, sage, and clary sage.